Yamba Real Wedding – Surgery and a Spring Wedding

-Andrew and Jacinta, a country twosome from the Tenterfield and Grafton region in Northern NSW, met several years prior to becoming an official couple.
+Andrew and Jacinta; from the Tenterfield and Grafton region in Northern NSW, met several years prior to becoming an official couple.
 Their previous partners were cousins, so they were introduced and saw each other at various family functions.
 When they both became single, they started talking and enjoying the company of each other more and more as their love blossomed into something incredibly special.

 How did he/she propose?